 Muay Thai would take the world stage in World War I. Under French colonial control, Thai fighters stationed in France would organize Muay Thai bouts to boost the morale of the servicemen.
 French boxers would often participate and compete against the Thai fighters.
 Back in Thailand, the first permanent boxing stadium was built after the war.
 They still did not have the modern gloves used today, so fighters’ hands were wrapped in cotton and hemp.
 When soldiers returned from tours of duty, they often engaged in matches for sport and fun.
 Older soldiers, being survivors of many battles and hand-to-hand confrontations, became “Kroo Muay” – instructors and teachers.

 By the second World War foreign military personnel stationed in Thailand were learning and fighting Muay Thai with the locals.
 Major Muay Thai stadiums were erected in large cities throughout the country.
 Bangkok’s Lumpini Stadium is now almost considered the “holy ground” to the masses of Muay Thai fighters, local and foreign.
 An integrated system of weight-classes, absolute rules and championships were introduced and became the sport of Muay Thai as we know it today.

 Khaay Muay Sit-Kangmongkorn in Pittsburgh, PA

-Assistant Muay Thai coach Ron King III
+Head Muay Thai coach Ron King III

 While Yamasaki Academy of Woodbridge encourages Muay Thai students to compete, we understand that not every student will want to become a Muay Thai fighter.
 A student must meet certain minimum eligibility requirements before being invited to join the Muay Thai Fight Team.
 Being a member of the Fight Team not only means you can be eligible for fights, but it also brings with it certain privileges such as discounts on equipment and merchandise.
 We believe that competing in Combat Sports has a number of benefits, including: